DanDagadita/symfony-docker-nginx/README.md

 ## 1. Starting the containers

-To launch, install Docker Desktop, and using a CLI (PowerShell is recommended, or PhpStorm's Terminal), enter the command `docker-compose up -d` in the directory this project exists i.e.
+To launch, install Docker Desktop, and using a CLI (PowerShell is recommended, or PhpStorm's Terminal), enter the command `docker compose up -d` in the directory this project exists i.e.
 `C:/Users/YOUR_NAME/Downloads/symfony-docker-nginx`.

 ## 2. Accessing the PHP container CLI

-From the CLI, in the same directory you entered the `docker-compose up -d` command, enter `docker ps` to get the container IDs, which will be random, and look for the ID of the symfony-docker-nginx-php image (i.e. ID 1eb9a5a63542).
+From the CLI, in the same directory you entered the `docker compose up -d` command, enter `docker ps` to get the container IDs, which will be random, and look for the ID of the symfony-docker-nginx-php image (i.e. ID 1eb9a5a63542).
 Then, enter `docker exec -it CONTAINER_ID bash`, i.e. `docker exec -it 1eb9a5a63542 bash`.
 The command you now enter will be executed on the container itself, so in Linux.